Skip to main content

 -H "Authorization: Bearer $RODZ_API_KEY"

 This action is permanent.
-If you might need the configuration again, disable it instead.
+If you might need the configuration again, disable it instead of deleting it.

 Can I receive signals from a configuration via webhook?

 Yes.
 Webhook delivery is the recommended way to consume signals in real time.
 Each webhook subscription can be linked to one or more configurations.
-For the full setup process, read our webhook guide.
+For the full setup process, read the webhook guide.

 Next Steps

 You now have a working signal configuration detecting business events that match your ideal customer profile.
-From here, you can:
+From here:

-- Set up webhooks to receive signals in real time and push them into your CRM or outreach tool.
-Follow our webhook setup guide.
+• Set up webhooks to receive signals in real time and push them into your CRM or outreach tool.
+Follow the webhook setup guide.

-- Review rate limits and error handling in the API reference article to build robust integrations.
+• Review rate limits and error handling in the API reference article to build well-tested integrations.